Tips For Preserving Evidence In A Personal Injury Case

 Write Everything Down!

 Once you have been injured in an accident, the details surrounding the event will be fresh in your mind.
 However, as time progresses, memories fade and scenarios can become convoluted.
 Moreover, information you deemed relevant at the scene may not seem as important later on–which can result in a lesser payout.
-To avoid this, when you are able to, write down as much information as you can remember from your accident and hand the information over to your injury lawyer for review.
+To avoid this, when you are able to, write down as much information as you can remember from your accident and hand the information over to your personal injury lawyer for review.
 Don’t guess what you do or do not think is important–we will do that for you.

 Gather Witness Statements